OkokoJnr/wqa_project_1/README.md

 How to examine the relationship between two variables using correlation.

 The project consists of four lessons and one assignment.
 I'll work through the lessons following WordQuant Instructor  code-along videos.

+Each of the following tasks were carried out:

+Task 1: Clean df1 by dropping rows with NaN values.
+Then remove the "$" and "," characters from "price_usd" and recast the values in the column as floats.

+Task 2: First, drop rows with NaN values in df2.
+Next, use the "price_mxn" column to create a new column named "price_usd".
+(Keep in mind that, when this data was collected in 2014, a dollar cost 19 pesos.)
+Finally, drop the "price_mxn" from the DataFrame.